 • 4 ounces goat cheese

-• 2 pounds pork tenderloins, around 1 to 1 1/4 pounds each, rinsed and dried with paper towel
+• 2 pork tenderloins, around 1 to 1 1/4 pounds each, rinsed and dried with paper towel

 • Kosher salt